alphaX86/nEXT-vscode/CONTRIBUTING.md

 So, better read the code of conduct and guidelines of this repo before contribution.

-**NOTE: All issues and pull requests will be thoroughly reviewed by me.
+**NOTE: All issues and pull requests will be thoroughly reviewed by me and auto-tests will also be performed.
 So, no spamming!
 Else, your PR will be considered invalid!**

 So, here's a brief overview for contributing,